 That said, sometimes animated shows get an early renewal behind-the-scenes because of the long turnaround it takes to make further episodes.
-It's plausible, then, that it's further along than we think, even if we aren't aware of that possibility.
+It's plausible, then, that it's further along than we think.

 Twitter: Announce Season 2, you cowardsInvincibleHQ: How about Seasons 2 AND 3?!?!?!? pic.twitter.com/lWCSGbNTkaApril 29, 2021

-With all that in mind, don’t expect to see Invincible season 2 take flight before the second half of 2022.
-Unless the creative team crunches on season 2 and gets it out early next year, we would be surprised to see it any earlier.
+So we don’t expect to see Invincible season 2 take flight before the second half of 2022.
+Unless the creative team crunches on it to release the show early next year, we would be surprised to see arrive any sooner.
 A show like this needs as much care and attention to detail as possible, so that’s what we’re hedging our bets on.

 Invincible season 2 cast